benjineering/rvm-rs/README.md

-# rvm-rs
+# win-rvm
-A cross platform Ruby version manager written in Rust.
+A Ruby version manager for Windows written in Rust.